reuel5904/reuel5904/README.md

 <br>

-<p>Hi there!👋, My name is **Reuel** and I'm a 24-year-old Frontend Developer.
+<p>Hi there!👋, My name is <strong>Reuel</strong> and I'm a 24-year-old Frontend Developer.
 I have 2+ years of experience in professional web development, and have completed a variety of self-developed projects.
 Thanks for checking out my Github profile!</p>

 <div>
   <details>